 In the Original Text field, any code that does not appear in the Changed Text field will be highlighted in red (this will include changes we've made to the theme, but of course you only need to worry about copying over custom code additions you've made).

 For any custom code carried over or future additions made, adding a comment that is easily searchable allows you to search and locate any custom code quickly when making future updates.
 Comments will not affect the code.
 Simply add <!-- and --> on either side of your comment, like so:

 Be specific in your comment—add a note for the purpose, date, author, etc.

-If you're adding code to the theme.scss.liquid file, we recommend inserting it at the bottom of the page.
+If you're adding code to the theme.css.liquid file, we recommend inserting it at the bottom of the page.

-Pro tip: When on the theme.scss.liquid page, press command + ↓ to jump down to the bottom of the file.
+When on the theme.css.liquid page, press command + ↓ to jump down to the bottom of the file.

 Any apps that add code to your theme's files may need to be reinstalled, depending on the app developer.
 You'll need to find the app documentation to follow the installation instructions.
-If you're unsure how, you can go to Apps and click View details to find the support email for that Shopify app.
+If you're unfamiliar with this process, you can go to Apps and click View details to find the support email for that Shopify app.

 Please note that our theme support team does not support third-party apps.